Emma Ruth Rundle

-Emma Ruth Rundle (born October 10, 1983) is an American singer-songwriter, guitarist and visual artist based in Portland, Oregon.
+Emma Ruth Rundle (born October 10, 1983) is an American singer-songwriter, guitarist, visual artist and poet based in Portland, Oregon.
 Formerly of the Nocturnes and Marriages, she has released five solo albums and is a member of Red Sparowes.

-Early life and career
+Early life

-Rundle was born in Santa Monica, California and moved “back and forth between the Westside and Eastside” when she was growing up before attending Eagle Rock High School.
-She was raised in Los Angeles with her younger sister in a household where a lot of folk music was played.
+Rundle was born on October 10, 1983, in Santa Monica, California.
+Her father is a pianist.
+She was raised in Los Angeles with her younger sister Sarah in a household where a lot of folk music was played.
+She moved “back and forth between the Westside and Eastside” when she was growing up before attending Eagle Rock High School.
 As a teenager, Rundle lived with her grandmother until the end of her life.